PixelSized/DBM-Economy-Remastered/README.md

 # DBM-Economy-Remastered
+> Backstory:
+----A friend had gifted me a program called discord bot maker, he asked me "could you fix the bugs in my project?". it was an economy bot, he had these files which were all buggy, so i fixed them up and boom they are public to you now.

 After reviewing and remaking Blue Labels economy system, this version is pretty much errorless and includes the following

 1. Cash System ( Cash Board, Bank Board, Check Cash, ActivityCash )